 Shipping bulk liquids while keeping product integrity and costs down can be a challenge.
-And with a number of shipping container options available, it’s not always easy to determine which will be the most efficient and cost-effective for you in the long run.
+And with a number of bulk liquid cargo transport options available, it’s not always easy to determine which will be the most efficient and cost-effective for you in the long run.

 So, how do you choose a shipping method that best meets your needs?
 Keeping in mind how much volume you have and whether it is hazardous or non-hazardous material, we have narrowed down the four best ways to transport liquid cargo.

-If you ship a large capacity of liquid cargo, then ISO tanks are ideal.
-A 20’ ISO tank can carry 20,000 - 26,000 litres of material and a 23’ container up to a huge 33,000 litres.
+If you transport a large capacity of liquid cargo, then ISO tanks are ideal.
+A 20’ ISO tank can carry 20,000 - 26,000 litres (5,300 - 6,900 gal.) of material and a 23’ container up to a huge 33,000 litres (8,700 gal.)
 You can also ship a wider variety of liquid cargo with an ISO tank.
 It is possible to ship hazardous and non-hazardous materials and in liquid, gas, or powder form.
-This is because an ISO tank is built of strong steel or anti-corrosive materials for the long life and protection of your cargo during transport.
+This is because an ISO tank is built of strong steel or anti-corrosive materials for the long life and protection of your liquid cargo during transport.

 However, ISO tank must be filled to 80% - 95% capacity.
 If the tank is under 80% full, liquids can surge dangerously in transit.
 Also, if it is over 95% full, it means there is insufficient room for thermal expansion - also known as the “ullage”.